2014 Scuba Camp Registration Has Begun

-Register and pay by 1 Apr 2013 and save $50 per person, excluding chaperones.
-Looking for something great for the kids to do this summer?
-Something that will last them a lifetime?
-Children ages 12-17 who belong to a Church Youth Group or the like, Boy Scout Troops, Girl Scout Troops, etc. can benefit from the week long Scuba Camp Program at Lake Rawlings.
+Register now to ensure that the dates you want are available.
+We have already had inquiries for both the resident and day camps for 2014 don't delay!
+Looking for something great for the kids to do during the summer?
+FACT: Did you know that the Open Water course counts as college credit?
+This is something that will last them a lifetime?
+Children ages 12-17 and adults alike who belong to a Church Youth Group or the like, Boy Scout Troops, Girl Scout Troops, or just a group of friends, etc. will have an awesome time during their Scuba Camp at Lake Rawlings.

-See our Scuba Camp page for more information or call today and reserve your dates.
+See our Scuba Camp page for more information or call our training contractor, today and reserve your dates.
 (800) 279-8992

 About Lake Rawlings